siddharthkoli/Obsidian-Git-Sync/Java FAQs.md

 ### **Q3.
 Why Java is platform independent?**

 Java is called platform independent because of its byte codes which can run on any system irrespective of its underlying operating system.

+### **Q5.
+What are wrapper classes in Java?**

+Wrapper classes convert the Java primitives into the reference types (objects).
+Every primitive data type has a class dedicated to it.
+These are known as wrapper classes because they “wrap” the primitive data type into an object of that class.